nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

 Before starting the commissioning procedure, the device must be made discoverable over Bluetooth LE.
 The device becomes discoverable automatically upon the device startup, but only for a predefined period of time (15 minutes by default).
-If the Bluetooth LE advertising times out, use one of the following buttons to enable it again:
+If the Bluetooth LE advertising times out, press **Button 1** to enable it again.

-   * On nRF52840 DK, nRF5340 DK and nRF21540 DK:

-     * Press **Button 4**.

-   * On nRF7002 DK:

-     * Press **Button 2** for at least three seconds.

 Onboarding information
 ++++++++++++++++++++++